datopian/markdowndb/README.md

 [![](https://badgen.net/npm/v/mddb)](https://www.npmjs.com/package/mddb)
 [![](https://dcbadge.vercel.app/api/server/EeyfGrGu4U)](https://discord.gg/EeyfGrGu4U)

-MarkdownDB is a javascript library that turns markdown files into structured queryable data.
-Build rich markdown-powered sites easily and reliably.
+MarkdownDB is a javascript library that turns markdown files into structured queryable databaase (SQL-based and simple JSON).
+It helps you build rich markdown-powered sites easily and reliably.
 Specifically it:

 - Parses your markdown files to extract structured data (frontmatter, tags etc) and builds a queryable index either in JSON files or a local SQLite database
 - Provides a lightweight javascript API for querying the index and using the data files into your application